 You’ve got a stuffy nose that just won’t go away so you decide to try a nasal spray.
 Before you reach for prescription or over-the-counter (OTC) nasal sprays, it is important to know the risks associated with using medicated nasal sprays.
 Although nasal sprays are often effective in helping provide fast congestion relief, some varieties carry serious side-effects and risks ranging from permanent tissue damage to dependency.
 Here we outline some of the risks and alternatives.

 The risk associated with nasal sprays depends very much on the type of nasal spray being used and the duration of use.
 Most nasal sprays fall in one of 4 categories: saline, steroids, decongestant, antihistamine, and steroid.

 Saline Nasal Spray

 Saline nasal sprays are generally considered safe for regular use by both adults and children.
-Saline sprays work by loosening and thinning mucus in the nose and are made of sterilized water and salt.
+Saline sprays work by loosening mucus in the nose and are made of sterilized water and salt.
 However, some saline nasal sprays contain other active ingredients or preservatives that might cause irritation, dependency, and bacterial growth with regular use.
 Look for “drug-free” or “saline” designation on the labels to ensure you are getting a pure saline nasal spray or choose an all-natural saline-based nasal spray like Clear Revive.
 Saline nasal sprays are used for both chronic and acute congestion associated with cold, flu, and allergies.

 Steroid Nasal Spray